Before understanding Packet Switching, let’s explore the basic types of switching.

 - Message switching

-In this post we will discuss Packet switching.
+In this previous post we discussed Circuit Switching.
+In this post we will discuss Packet Switching.

 Packet switching is a switching method in which data is transferred in the form of small broken pieces of variable lengths.
 These broken pieces of data are called as packets.
 The data is transferred in the form of packets, transmitted to the network line and reassembled at the destination making a complete file.